 Note: Only available to students enrolled in the Chinese Language version of the MBA.

 CMBA 513 Strategy Implementation

-N2, N6 0.125 EFTS OL, DL, DP 15 points.
 The success factors relating to strategy implementation, the importance of sales and cash flow management, and the skills required to execute a strategic plan and present under pressure.